Old Habits

 you got your saviors

-with their miracle devices
+with their magical devices

 angels in your pocket